ulas96/umi-hardhat-env/README.md

 `aptos help`

 - If `aptos` is not automatically added as path varaible, it can be added with the following command.
-The path of the saved bin file is shown at the end of the first step.
+The path of the saved bin file is shown after installing Aptos CLI.
 Shell configuration file may be updated according to your configuration, in this case it is `~/.zshrc`

 `echo 'export PATH="$PATH:/path/to/bin/file"' >> ~/.zshrc`